vaishnavi-g-26/Online-store-management-using-PostgresSQL-and-Python/README.md

 It uses PostgreSQL as the backend database and Python (Tkinter/CLI) as the interface to interact with the user.
 The system helps stores maintain records, track customers, generate orders, and manage inventory efficiently.

 📌 Features

-Add, update, delete, and view products
+•Add, update, delete, and view products

-Manage customers
+•Manage customers

-Create and view customer orders
+•Create and view customer orders

-Track order status
+•Track order status

-Store all data securely in PostgreSQL
+•Store all data securely in PostgreSQL

-Simple Python-based GUI or command-line interface
+•Simple Python-based GUI or command-line interface

-Extensible and easy for beginners to understand
+•Extensible and easy for beginners to understand

 📌 Technologies Used
 1. Python

-Used to build the main program logic
+•Used to build the main program logic

-Connects to PostgreSQL using psycopg2
+•Connects to PostgreSQL using psycopg2

-Used for GUI (Tkinter / CustomTkinter)
+•Used for GUI (Tkinter / CustomTkinter)

 2. PostgreSQL

-Stores all data such as products, customers, and orders
+•Stores all data such as products, customers, and orders

-Provides fast and secure queries
+•Provides fast and secure queries

-Uses tables and relationships to manage data
+•Uses tables and relationships to manage data

 3. SQL

-Used to create tables
+•Used to create tables

-Insert, update, delete data
+•Insert, update, delete data

-Fetch reports
+•Fetch reports

 📌 Tools / Libraries

-psycopg2 – for PostgreSQL connection
+•psycopg2 – for PostgreSQL connection

-Pillow (PIL) – optional, for images
+•Pillow (PIL) – optional, for images

-CustomTkinter – optional GUI
+•CustomTkinter – optional GUI

-Tkinter – for UI
+•Tkinter – for UI

-Python 3.10+
+•Python 3.10+

 📌 How to Run the Project
 1. Install Required Python Packages pip install -r requirements.txt

 2. Create PostgreSQL Database

-Open pgAdmin or terminal
+i) Open pgAdmin or terminal

-Create a database (example: online_store_db)
+ii) Create a database (example: online_store_db)

-Run the SQL file:
+iii) Run the SQL file:

-psql -U postgres -d online_store_db -f sql/create_tables.sql
+iv) psql -U postgres -d online_store_db -f sql/create_tables.sql

 3. Update Database Credentials in database.py

 (Replace with your actual username, password, db name.)

 4. Run the Application
 python app.py

 📌 Database Tables

-products → product details
+•products → product details

-customers → customer info
+•customers → customer info

-orders → order records
+•orders → order records

-order_items (optional) → items in each order
+•order_items (optional) → items in each order

 📌 Screenshot